 HERE IN THE UK: THE UK SUB-PRIME CATASTROPHE - IT IS NOT ONLY IN AMERICA!!
 THE UK LIAR LOAN INDUSTRY - Source of FICTITIOUS "MONEY", and the principle driver of the House "Price" Pyramid/Ponzi Scam & Bubble, the "Credit Crunch" - and an unacknowledged major part of and cause of the ensuing Worldwide Financial Crash.

-The following was reported in a superb documentary in late 2003 - This is now nearly 10 years ago!!
-Since then little has been done here in the UK to dig down deep on this vast elephant in the room: Why?
+The following was reported in a superb documentary in late 2003 - This is now 10 years ago!!
+Since then shamefully little has been done here in the UK by journalists/broadcasters to dig down deep on this story - a vast elephant in the room: Why?
 If you're a serious journalist - here's your story - start investigating - it is the biggest financial scandal of all time:

 THE ARTICLES BELOW ARE FROM AS FAR BACK AS 2003!!

 Mortgage customers 'urged to lie' - All this was way back in 2003 by the way!!